sythatic/SysTools/LinTools/README.md

 </div>

 > [!TIP]
-> 1. You can access LinTools from the Start Menu or by searching for it.
+> 1. You can access LinTools from the 'Home' folder or via `lintools` in the terminal.
 > 2. Once executed, the script will display a list of available commands.
 > 3. Enter the desired command's keyword and press Enter to execute the selected task.